Manage network access

 Groups

-• They can only be deleted via API.
+• Groups can be deleted only via the API.

-• There is a default group called All.
+• There exists a default group called 'All'.

 The All Group

-The All group is a default group to which every peer in your network is automatically added to.
-This group cannot be modified or deleted.
+The 'All' group serves as a default group that automatically includes every peer in your network.
+This group cannot be modified or removed.

-Rules are lists of Source and Destination groups of peers that can communicate with each other.
-Rules are processed when the Management service distributes a network map to all peers of your account.
-Because you can only create ALLOW rules, there is no processing order or priority, so the decision to distribute peer information is based on its association with a group belonging to an existing rule.
+Policies are processed when the Management service shares a network map with all peers of your account.
+Because you can only create ALLOW policies, there is no processing order or priority.
+So, the decision to distribute peer information is based on its association with a group belonging to an existing policy.

-The Default rule is created when you first create your account.
-This rule is very permissive because it allows communication between all peers in your network.
-It uses the All group as a source and destination.
-If you want to have better control over your network, it is recommended that you delete this rule and create more restricted rules with custom groups.
+The Default policy is created when you first create your account.
+This policy is very permissive because it allows communication between all peers in your network, utilizing the All group as both the source and destination.
+It's worth noting that the All group is also automatically present when the account is being created.
+If you want to have better control over your network, it is recommended that you delete this policy and create more restricted policies with custom groups.

 Multiple Mesh Networks

-There is a Default rule, which configures a Default mesh connection between all peers of your network.
-With rules, you can define smaller mesh networks by grouping peers and adding these groups to Source and Destination lists.
+There is a Default policy, which configures a default mesh connection between all peers of your network.
+With policies, you can define smaller mesh networks by grouping peers and adding these groups to Source and Destination lists.
+Additionally, you can create unidirectional policies to restrict traffic between groups for TCP and UDP protocols if you define ports.

 high-level-dia

-If required, you can create new groups by simply entering new names in the input box for either source or destination lists.
+If necessary, you can create new groups simply by entering new names in the input box for either the source or destination lists.

-Once you are done configuring the rule, click the Create button to save it.
-You will then see your new rule in the table.
+Once you have finished configuring the policy, click Add Policy to save it.
+You will then see your new policy in the table.

 high-level-dia